richadudani/Assigment1--Fintech-Case-Study/README.md

 ## Business Activities:

 ### What specific financial problem is the company or project trying to solve?
+    * Targetting High Net worth Canadian clients - Wealthsimple has tied up with the Grayhawk Investment Strategies Inc. with the help of which they will be able to offer Grayhawk strategies to advisers with wealthy clients on its platform.
+In return, Wealthsimple will provide technology, dealer and advisory services to Grayhawk Investment Strategies Inc., a Calgary-based firm that manages about $800 million (US$600 million) for 30 of Canada’s richest families.

     * International Footprint -  Wealthsimple is trying to expand its international footprints through partnerships which is currently under process

     * Domestic Expansion - In Canada, they are the biggest player in the "digital space" at 70% market share but they continue capturing market share through new products and services.
 They have registered three new businesses in 2019 namely Wealthsimple Cash in June 2019, Wealthsimple Payments in August, and Wealthsimple Digital Assets, issued in October 2019.